ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 ### Preparation: Vocabulary Expansion

+Due to the limited support for Chinese (and other non-English languages) in the original LLaMA,

-A 20K vocabulary based on [sentencepiece](https://github.com/google/sentencepiece) was trained on general Chinese corpora and merged with the original LLaMA's 32K vocabulary.
-After excluding duplicate tokens, the expanded vocabulary size is 49,953.
+- We further expanded the Chinese vocabulary based on training with the general Chinese corpus using [sentencepiece](https://github.com/google/sentencepiece) to create a 20K Chinese vocabulary, which was then merged with the original LLaMA model's 32K vocabulary.
+- After removing duplicate tokens, the final Chinese LLaMA vocabulary size is 49,953.
+- It should be noted that during the fine-tuning stage, Alpaca has one more pad token than LLaMA, so the Chinese Alpaca vocabulary size is 49,954.

+For more information on the motivation behind expanding the Chinese vocabulary, please refer to the [FAQ](#FAQ).

 ### Pre-training